austinrosh/austinrosh.github.io/_posts/project-posts/2022-12-01-rf-energy-harvester.md

 math: true
 ---

 This was my senior design project at Santa Clara University which was done throughout the 2020-2021 school-year at Santa Clara University.
-The full project report can be found from Santa Clara University Scholar Commons [here](https://scholarcommons.scu.edu/elec_senior/62/).
+The full project report version can be found from Santa Clara University Scholar Commons [here](https://scholarcommons.scu.edu/elec_senior/62/).

 # Overview